 - The chair of CAP will notify the APIE in writing of the recommendation of CAP.

 - Upon receipt at the System Office, a new program proposal will be posted on the web for information and institutional feedback.
 The system office review is based on the criteria for evaluation.
 The Office of Academic Programs will also consult the appropriate Regents Advisory Committee (disciplinary committee) for additional review of the curriculum.
 The program review staff will make a recommendation regarding acceptance of the proposal to the University System Chief Academic Officer and Executive Vice Chancellor.

 - As part of the process for reviewing proposals, the Office of Academic Programs will disseminate to all University System of Georgia institutions, on a regular basis, a list of program proposals under consideration, and will invite interested parties to request a copy of proposals for review and comment.
 Information received through this process will be considered in evaluating proposed programs.

 - If accepted for consideration following system office and system-wide review, the proposal will be submitted to the Board of Regents for a formal vote.
 The university will receive written acknowledgement of the results of the board vote.

 - Normally, the program can be officially added to the university curriculum (i.e., added to the record of official programs in the Banner system) after return acknowledgment of BOR approval from the USG.
-(A copy of the official University System acknowledgement will be forwarded to the originating college(s) upon receipt by the Vice President for Enrollment Management and Student Success, with copies to the chair of CAP and the Associate Provost for Institutional Effectiveness.)
+(The APIE will send a copy of the official University System acknowledgement to the originating college(s) and the chair of CAP upon receipt.)